 Perfect Distance by Kim Ablon Whitney

-I really enjoyed this horse book.
+.
 It tells the story of Francie, who rides with a top trainer and is trying to compete at the Maclay Finals in New York.
 But Francie doesn’t feel like she exactly fits in at the barn where her dad is the barn manager.
 He’s Mexican and Francie’s mother left when she was very young.

-I loved this book because first, it is a very good well-written story and it kept me interested until the very end.
+I loved this book because first, it is a very well-written story and it kept me interested until the very end.
 I also liked it because it gave me a little peek into the world of training for a competition like the Maclay - which I would love to do!
 And the characters were interesting and diverse.
 Not the usual stuff you read in many horse novels.

 Note from Sydney’s Mom: I also read Perfect Distance and enjoyed it a great deal.
 Whitney is an excellent writer.
 However I will caution that this is a young adult book and discusses some topics that are more appropriate for older girls.
 Parents should check it out and decide if it is right for their horsecrazy daughters.